Soldiers' Talk: Ban in Jordan

-The Jordanian authorities have prohibited the distribution and circulation of the second edition of Ayman Otoum's novel, 'The Soldiers’ Talk,' pending a judicial ruling from a specialized court handling publication cases.
-Amjad Al-Qadi, the Head of the Media Authority, clarified that while the Authority's Publications Department did not outright ban the novel, they did request the publisher to withhold distribution of the second edition until the judiciary addressed the alleged violations it contained.
-Al-Qadi explained that the department had not been provided with copies of the first edition, printed in Jordan in accordance with legal standards.
-Upon the arrival of the second edition from Beirut, distribution was halted pending the court's decision on identified infractions.
+Jordanian authorities suspended distribution of the second edition of Ayman Otoom's novel Hadith al-Jnoud ("The Soldiers' Talk") pending a judicial decision in a publications case.
+According to Amjad Al-Qadi, head of the Media Authority, the Publications Department did not issue a final ban on the novel but asked the publisher to stop distributing the second edition until the court ruled on the alleged violations found in it.
+He also said that the department had not received copies of the first edition, which had been printed in Jordan.
+When the second edition arrived from Beirut, its distribution was halted until the case was decided.